-Initial Billing Deadline [Notice PIH 2012-42, Letter to Executive Directors, 9/15/15]
+Initial Billing Deadline [Notice PIH 2016-09]

 The deadline for submission of initial billing is ninety (90) days following the expiration date of the voucher issued to the family by the initial PHA.
+In cases when suspension of the voucher delays the initial billing submission, the receiving PHA must notify the initial PHA of delayed billing before the billing deadline and document the delay is due to the suspension.
+In this case, the initial PHA must extend the billing deadline by 30 days.

-If the initial PHA does not receive a billing notice by the deadline and does not intend to honor a late billing submission, it must contact the receiving PHA to determine the status of the family.
-If the receiving PHA reports that the family is not yet under HAP contract, the initial PHA may refuse to accept a late billing submission.
-If the receiving PHA reports that the family is under HAP contract and the receiving PHA cannot absorb the family, the initial PHA must accept a late billing submission; however, it may report to HUD the receiving PHA's failure to comply with the deadline.
+If the initial PHA does not receive a billing notice by the deadline and does not intend to honor a late billing submission, it must notify the initial PHA in writing.
+The initial PHA may report to HUD the receiving PHA's failure to comply with the deadline.

+If the initial PHA will honor the late billing, no action is required.

-If the PHA has not received an initial billing notice from the receiving PHA within ninety (90) days of expiration of the initial PHA's voucher, it will contact the receiving PHA by phone, fax, or e-mail on the next business day.
-If the PHA reports that the family is not yet under HAP contract, the PHA will inform the receiving PHA that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
+If the PHA has not received an initial billing notice from the receiving PHA within the billing deadline, it will contact the receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
 The PHA will send the receiving PHA a written confirmation of its decision by mail.